my-digital-decay/ld26/README.md

 ### 2 hours left

-I got a basic frmaework with proper frontend and backend states.
+I got a basic framework with proper frontend and backend states.
 The backend has a Box2D based physics world and the player object is a physics object in that world.
 Still no real gameplay or proper player mechanics.
-Pressing the [SPACE] key will jump (fly if repeatedly pressed)
+Pressing the [SPACE] key will jump (fly if repeatedly pressed).

 ### Complete